ismasan/parametric/README.md

 Utilities for declaring and manipulating attribute schemas, including custom validations and coercions.

 Useful for building self-documeting APIs, search or form objects.
+Or possibly as an alternative to Rails' _strong parameters_ (it has no dependencies on Rails and can be used stand-alone).

 ## Schema